-The Lenham Primary school Health and safety policy identifies the person responsible for examining the contents of first-aid containers.
+The Lenham Primary School Health and Safety Policy identifies the person responsible for examining the contents of first-aid room.
+Teaching Assistants and Teachers are responsible for examining the contents of the first-aid containers.
 These should be checked frequently and restocked as soon as possible after use.
 There should be extra stock in the school.